This Is Where We Came In: World Premiere Reviews

 Their parents were also enthralled by this production at the Stephen Joseph Theatre in the Round.

-Scarborough's master storyteller Alan Ayckbourn wove his own spell as he thrilled the audience with a repeat showing of his childrens' play
+Scarborough's master storyteller Alan Ayckbourn wove his own spell as he thrilled the audience with a repeat showing of his childrens' play This Is Where We Came In.

 The play, a sophisticated piece of drama, works on several levels.
 A series of fairy stories are told by a trio of ruling storytellers.
 The actors are their slaves.